 Tulum has a great variety of hotels that range from no-frills hostels where you can stay for as low as $20-30 USD per night to some of the most beautiful hotels in Mexico like Azulik, Ahau and Nomade that boast gorgeous boho chic aesthetic and stunning views of the Caribbean.

 Most of the luxury hotels in Tulum are located in Zona Hotelera (Hotel Zone), while Downtown Tulum is popular with backpackers and long-term travelers.

 ✅ If want to treat yourself, book a stay in one of the best beachfront hotels in Tulum where you can enjoy top-notch services, on-site restaurants, special events, yoga sessions all while soaking up the gorgeous views right outside your window!

 Restaurants in Tulum

-Tulum has a good variety of restaurants from hole-in-the-wall eateries in Downtown Tulum where you can eat inexpensively to upscale restaurants catering mostly to tourists in Tulum beach zone.
-Whether you want to eat Mexican food in Tulum, grab a breakfast in Tulum Aldea Zama or go for some Asian food in Curry by Po Thai, you will not run out of options 😋
+Tulum has a good variety of restaurants from hole-in-the-wall eateries in Downtown Tulum where you can eat inexpensively to upscale restaurants catering in Tulum beach zone.
+Whether you want to eat Mexican food, grab a breakfast or go for some Asian food in Curry by Po Thai, you will not run out of options 😋

 An average, expect to spend at least $15-20 USD per day on dining out in Tulum per person.
 Keep in mind that many sit-down Tulum restaurants have higher prices than food trucks or street vendors that you can find around Tulum.